skipgu/past-exams/exams/DIT633/README.md

 * 2021-06-02 Home exam questions with no student answers so far
 * 2021-08-27 Home exam questions with no student answers so far
 * 2022-XX-YY Several exam questions with no student answers so far
-* 2023-03-16 Exam questions with teacher answers
+* 2023-03-16 Exam questions with student answers
+> Note: there's some mistakes in the solutions, hence, we encourage not to rely
+> solely on these answers.
+Still, the exam is useful for practice.